gastonstat/relic-stat2/lectures/09-regression.md

 	Learning Objectives
 </h4>

-- Understanding the Regression method
+- Understand the Graph of Averages
-- Regression line between two variables
+- Understand the Regression line
+- Regression line as the line that smooths out the bumps of the graph of averages
-- Visualizing a regression line
+- Understand the regression effect
+- There are two regression lines: _x_ on _y_, and _y_ on _x_

 <h4>